Fl4gu1z0wsky/CEH/README.md

 ### Network

-**Sybil attack** -  This is defined as a small number of entities counterfeiting multiple peer identities so as to compromise a disproportionate share of the system.
+**Sybil attack** -  Sybil Attack is a type of attack seen in peer-to-peer networks in which a node in the network operates multiple identities actively at the same time and undermines the authority/power in reputation systems.
+The main aim of this attack is to gain the majority of influence in the network to carry out illegal(with respect to rules and laws set in the network) actions in the system.

 **WHOIS** - is a query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block or an autonomous system, but is also used for a wider range of other information.